Healthy body image role models are tough to find, let alone meet. Especially in Diet Culture.

 - @Madeonagenerousplan Meredith Noble (fat liberation coach)

 - @Sundaymorningview (“celebrating the beauty in women;” Self-Love magazine)

 - @Historicalfatpeople (“Vintage photos featuring nice to not-so-nice fat people of yore.
 Occasional diet ephemera.”)

 - @Bodyimagemovementt Taryn Brumfitt

-- @fierce.fatty Victoria Welsby (Author, speaker who “helps fat people ditch shame and unlearn fatphobia.”)
+- @fierce.fatty Victoria Welsby (author and speaker who “helps fat people ditch shame and unlearn fatphobia”)

 - @themilitantbaker Jes Baker (“Pay attention to who you are with when you feel your best.”)